rsonger/software-engineering-lab/_posts/2024-05-15-geometric_transformations.md

     \sin(\theta) & \cos(\theta)
 \end{bmatrix}\end{aligned}$$

-In 2D rotations, the angle $\theta$ revolves around a single point, but in 3D that point becomes a line extending perpendicular to the angle plane.
+In 2D rotations, the angle $\theta$ revolves around a single point, but in 3D that point becomes a line extending perpendicular to the plane of the angle itself.
 That is, the $xy$-plane is perpendicular to the $z$-axis, so we can say that rotation in 2D space (the $xy$ plane) is the same as rotation around the $z$-axis in 3D space.
-The difference is that 3D space has a third standard basis vector $k$ and all vectors have three components, $i= \langle 1,0,0 \rangle$, $j= \langle 0,1,0 \rangle$, and $k= \langle 0,0,1 \rangle$.
+The difference is that vectors in 3D space have three components and there is a third standard basis vector $k$ for the $z$ component where $i= \langle 1,0,0 \rangle$, $j= \langle 0,1,0 \rangle$, and $k= \langle 0,0,1 \rangle$.

 ## $z$-Axis Rotation

-When rotating around the $z$-axis, the $z$ coordinates do not change while the $x$ and $y$ coordinates change the same as in 2D rotation.
+When rotating around the $z$-axis, the $z$ coordinates do not change while the $x$ and $y$ coordinates change in the same way as 2D rotation.
 So the basis vector transformations are,
 $$\begin{aligned}
 F(i) &= \langle \cos(\theta),\sin(\theta),0 \rangle \\
 F(j) &= \langle -\sin(\theta),\cos(\theta),0 \rangle \\